-Grab your Harvest Hosts membership, because on your next trip to New Mexico, you have the opportunity to stay at the largest winery in the state for free at D.H.
+Grab your Harvest Hosts membership, because on your next trip to New Mexico, you have the opportunity to stay at the largest winery in the state at D.H.
 Lescombes Winery.
 Their location in Deming has four pet-friendly, reservable spaces for rigs of any size.
 This winery offers tours and tastings, and serves light bites, such as sandwiches and cheese trays from the bistro.
 They have a large variety of wines, including bottled mimosa, reds, blushes, whites, bubblies, and other specialties.

 3. Carlsbad Caverns National Park

 This national park is almost a double feature with the attractive sights above and over 119 caves below.
 The limestone caverns formed about 265 million years ago due to an inland sea and have since been used by Native Americans for thousands of years.
 Carlsbad Caverns has two main trails below ground: the Big Room Trail and the Natural Entrance Trail.
 Of the two, the Natural Entrance Trail is more strenuous and is the equivalent of walking up or down a 75-story building.
 There are also several surface hiking trails varying in length.